Past Research Summary

 In this research, we explore the close connection between the propagation dynamics in optical fiber and deep learning.
 Our main observation is that the mathematical structure that results from applying spatial discretization methods (in particular the so-called split-step method) to the nonlinear Schrödinger equation is very similar to the structure of a conventional deep neural network with multiple layers.
 In a nutshell, the main idea is to obtain a machine-learning model by properly parameterizing the split-step method and viewing the linear steps as general linear functions, similar to the weight matrices in neural network.
 Compared to applying large neural networks (e.g., for signal equalization purposes), such physics-based machine-learning models are appealing because they incorporate important domain knowledge about the propagation dynamics directly into the model structure and obey well-established physical principles like symmetry and locality in order to reduce the number of trainable parameters.
 Moreover, these models also allow us to examine and interpret the learned solutions in order to understand why they perform well.

-Capacity via Symmetry
+Capacity via Symmetry for Erasure Channels

 EXIT functions of rate-1/2 Reed-Muller codes